 - 1. Introduction and rationale for policy

 - 2. Aims of policy

 - 3. Guiding principles for intervention to protect children

 - 4. Child protection procedures summary

 - 5. Management of child protection matters

 - 6. Types of abuse

 - 7. Signs of abuse

-- 8. Online Safety
+- 8. Online Safety filtering and monitoring

 - 9. Photography in Schools

 - 10. Preventing radicalisation

 - 11. Responsibility of all staff, governors and volunteers

+- 12. Outside School providers using premises

-- 12. Procedures for receiving a complaint of abuse
+- 13. Procedures for receiving a complaint of abuse

-- 13. Early Help
+- 14. Early Help

-- 14. Appointment of staff
+- 15. Appointment of staff

-- 15. Allegations against staff
+- 16. Allegations against staff

-- 16. Allegations against pupils (child on child abuse)
+- 17. Allegations against pupils (child on child abuse)

-- 17. Staff contact with pupils
+- 18. Staff contact with pupils

-- 18. Staff training and support
+- 19. Staff training and support

-- 19. Curriculum
+- 20. Curriculum

-- 20. Children with special educational needs
+- 21. Children with special educational needs

-- 21. Confidentiality and information sharing
+- 22. Confidentiality and information sharing

-- 22. Record keeping and reports
+- 23. Record keeping and reports

-- 23. Monitoring pupils on the child protection register
+- 24. Monitoring pupils on the child protection register

-- 24. Communication policy to parents and pupils
+- 25. Communication policy to parents and pupils

-- 25. Monitoring and review
+- 26. Monitoring and review

-- 26. Child protection in relation to other school policies
+- 27. Child protection in relation to other school policies

-- 27. Key contacts
+- 28. Key contacts